Zzzzhen1/Funky_Pendulum/README.md

 This is the continuation of the CartER projects undertaken by [Jeppe](https://github.com/JeppeKlitgaard/CartER/) and [Will](https://github.com/will-hd/CartER).

 Based on the project accomplished by Zhen and Owen during 2023 summer.
 This repository mainly contains the control code and all the necessary components to construct one's own copy.
-Any questions about the code please feel free to contact [Zhen's cam email](zy336@cam.ac.uk)/[Zhen's gmail](yz20030303@gmail.com) with a proper subject or leave in dicussion session in this GitHub repository.
+Any questions about the code please feel free to contact [Zhen's cam email](mailto:zy336@cam.ac.uk) or [Zhen's gmail](mailto:yz20030303@gmail.com) with a proper subject or leave in dicussion session in this GitHub repository.

 ## Getting Started